Jbird1996/kubernetes-app-jenkins-docker-ansible/README.md

 I followed this to install kubectl. https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/

-#### To improve this project efficiency I would but all the installation instructions into a bash script.
+#### To improve the project efficiency I would put all the installation instructions into a bash script.
 Only do something by hand twice if you need to do it a third time then automate it.